soumessias/flutter_learning_06/README.md

 * How to create a mockup service class to replace in the future by Firebase/Supabase
 * How to use MultiStreams to simulate a database
 * How to use FirebaseAuth + Firebase Storage
+* How to use the WithConverter from Firebase

 Some screenshots: